 So, depending on the strategic environment an organisation finds itself in, of course there will be many parts of the organisation that don’t have to change in order for the strategy to be achieved.
+So they won’t see themselves in the Results Map.
 Nothing wrong with that.

 The true reason for the complaint that a team can’t align itself to strategy is, I suspect, more about the team wanting to know what is most important for them to focus on.